Continuous-time discrete-space models for animal movement: Continuous-time Markov chain models for animal movement

-The benefit of this latent variable representation is that the likelihood of $z_j,\tau|\boldsymbol\beta$ in (11) is equivalent to the kernel of the likelihood in a Poisson regression with the canonical log link, where $z_j$ are the observations and $\log(\tau)$ is an offset or exposure term.
-The likelihood of the entire continuous-time, discrete-space path $(\mathbf{g},\boldsymbol\tau)$ can be written (returning $t$ to the notation) as:
+The benefit of this latent variable representation is that the likelihood of $z_{i_tj_t},\tau_t|\bolds\beta$ in (\ref{equ5}) is equivalent to the likelihood in a Poisson regression with the canonical log link, where $z_{i_tj_t}$ are the observations and $\log(\tau_t)$ is an offset or exposure term.
+The likelihood of the entire continuous-time, discrete-space path $\tilde{\mathbf{S}}=(\mathbf{g},\bolds\tau)$ can be written as